havefish/bunnymq/README.md

 # Bunnymq

 Simple transparent wrapper for a small subset of Pika.
+It has a nice interface.

 # Install